 What it’s used for: communicating in real time with colleagues for messages that require an instant response.

-The Importance of SharePoint for SMBs
+The Importance of SharePoint for businesses today

-SharePoint is a key tool for small businesses because its all-in-one capabilities help companies become organized by getting a better handle on their documents, data and projects.
+SharePoint is a key tool for businesses because its all-in-one capabilities help companies become organized by getting a better handle on their documents, data and projects.
 By basing your intranet on SharePoint, you can improve usability, take advantage of powerful pre-built modules and enjoy an easy-to-use interface.

 SharePoint-based intranets are able to integrate and unify SharePoint and other Office 365 tools, as well as other business applications.
 This means that SharePoint enables you to bring your business together in all aspects in a single place.